iAmNathanJ/nj.codes/content/blog/arrays-methods/index.md

 ```

 ## Please Polyfill
-If you use [Babel](https://babeljs.io/) to compile your source code, it's important to know that global array methods (or any global objects or methods) don't come for free as part of the code transform process.
+If you use [Babel](https://babeljs.io/) to compile your source code, it's important to know that global array methods (or any global objects or methods) don't come freely as part of the code transform process.
 But with a little configuration, that can be fixed.

 You can automate the addition of necessary polyfills by using [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env).
 Make sure to set [`useBuiltIns`](https://babeljs.io/docs/en/babel-preset-env#usebuiltins) to `usage`.